cloudflare/cloudflare-docs/content/ssl/reference/migration-guides/lets-encrypt-chain.md

 [Custom certificates](/ssl/edge-certificates/custom-certificates/) uploaded to Cloudflare are [bundled](/ssl/edge-certificates/custom-certificates/bundling-methodologies/) with the certificate chain that Cloudflare finds to be the most compatible and efficient.

 After May 15, 2024, all Let’s Encrypt certificates uploaded to Cloudflare will be bundled with the ISRG Root X1 chain, instead of the cross-signed chain.

-Certificates uploaded before May 15 will continue to use the cross-signed chain until their renewal.
+Custom certificates uploaded before May 15 will continue to use the cross-signed chain until their expiry.

+As Cloudflare does not manage the [renewal of custom certificates](/ssl/edge-certificates/custom-certificates/renewing/), you will need to [update the custom certificate](/ssl/edge-certificates/custom-certificates/uploading/#update-an-existing-custom-certificate) before it expires.
+The new certificate that will be uploaded to extend the expiry will then be bundled with the new ISRG Root X1 chain.

 ## Background